Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Discussion

-In light of these discoveries, we are currently investigating the orbital-plane precession predicted in our model of BBH formation and its effects on the emitted GWs \cite{SteinleFuture1}.
+In light of these discoveries, we are currently developing a new model of the orbital-plane precession \cite{SteinleGangardt2020}.
+We will use this model to explore the spin precession of the astrophysical binaries generated here \cite{SteinleFuture1}.
 We hope that this analysis can help to reveal the astrophysical origin of individual high signal-to-noise events and the large samples of lower signal-to-noise events \cite{Stevenson2017,Vitale2017} that will be found by future GW detectors \cite{Punturo2010,Abbott2017,Baibhav2019,Kuns2020}.